jotslo/kagi-condensed-theme/README.md

 # kagi-condensed-theme
-A CSS theme that improves spacing &amp; UI in Kagi, allowing more results to be seen at once.
+A simple CSS theme that reduces spacing in Kagi, allowing more results to be seen at once.

 ![Example results with Kagi Condensed theme](/assets/results.png)

 ## Features
 - A clean, condensed experience across all devices and themes
 - Reduced spacing on most pages
-- UI layout improvements
+- Some UI positioning changes

 ## Condensed vs Normal
 ![Comparison of results](/assets/results_compared.png)